-Dr. Mark Moyar is the Director of the Center for Military and Diplomatic History, a program of the Foreign Policy Initiative.
+Dr. Mark Moyar is the Director of the Program on Military and Diplomatic History at the Center for Strategic and International Studies.
 The author of six books and dozens of articles, he has worked in and out of government on national security affairs, international development, foreign aid, and capacity building.
 He holds a B.A. summa cum laude from Harvard and a Ph.D. from Cambridge.

 Dr. Moyar’s newest book is Oppose Any Foe: The Rise of America’s Special Operations Forces (Basic Books, 2017).
 The first comprehensive history of America’s special operations forces, the book builds upon research he conducted while working at US Special Operations Command.
 In his book Aid for Elites: Building Partners and Ending Poverty with Human Capital (Cambridge University Press, 2016), Dr. Moyar illuminated the nexus of international development, governance, and security, and the value of human capital in each of these sectors.
 He critiqued US national security policy during the Obama era in Strategic Failure: How President Obama’s Drone Warfare, Defense Cuts, and Military Amateurism Have Imperiled America (Threshold, June 2015).